Journal Writing Examples and Activities—

 1. Journal Prompts

 Many teachers encourage their students to keep daily journals that focus on what they’re learning or what they’ve been up to lately, but some students will always have an easier time writing when they are given a prompt.
-Journal prompts can focus on a wide range of topics and can be tailored to meet the interests of your students or current events happening around your school and community.
+Journal writing prompts can focus on a wide range of topics and can be tailored to meet the interests of your students or current events happening around your school and community.
 Use journal prompts to get students who aren’t used to writing accustomed to regularly expressing their thoughts and ideas on paper.

 (Scroll down for a list of prompts your class can use to get started!)